gioannidis/deb_package_statistics/README.md

 ## Allocated Time

-About 12 hours were allocated to this project in its entirety.
+About 19.5 hours were allocated to this assessment in its entirety.
 This allocated time was used to:

-- Gather requirements, reach out to the company for clarifications, and make assumptions.
+- Gather [requirements][requirements], reach out to the company for clarifications, and make assumptions.
 - Conduct research on the style guide to follow and decide on the most suitable auto-formatter and the static code analyzer.
 - Read and understand the [contents file format][contents] and design the